 Stage fright is so common it’s almost cliché.
 Even a short stint as a teacher will inure anyone to those pesky butterflies in the stomach.

 I came to China thinking I was prepared for this.
 I was a campus tour guide in college, so I was used to talking to large groups of people.
 Tour guides, however, have a nice pre-written script to work from.
-It doesn’t change much.
 Teaching is different.
-No two classes are the same (even if you’re teaching the same lesson), and I was nervous for weeks.
+No two classes are the same, and I was nervous for weeks.

 Like all other teachers, I got over my nerves.
 As teachers, we present to a roomful of people on a daily basis.
-Sometimes we teach students, sometimes we address the parents, sometimes our colleagues observe a lesson.
 After a few weeks, leading a classroom full of people just seems normal.